Find Affordable College Courses

 11 Yearly Graduations

 University of Southern Mississippi tops the list of the most popular school in the U.S. for other computer science majors who are seeking their doctor's degree.
 Each year, around 14,600 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $9,094 per year, while in-state graduate students, on average, pay $9,094 per year.
-For the 2020-2021 academic year, 11 doctor's degrees were handed out to other computer science majors at Southern Miss.
-Of these students, 36% were women and 64% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $9,508 per year, while in-state graduate students, on average, pay $9,508 per year.
+During the most recent year for which we have data, 11 people received their doctor's degree in other computer science from Southern Miss.
+Of these students, 20% were women and 20% were members of underrepresented racial-ethnic groups.

 #2